Medically Underserved Area Primary · mental · dental footprint

 Jackson County designations by care type

-Active Health Professional Shortage Area designations in the county, by provider category.
+Active Health Professional Shortage Area designations in the county, by provider category (high-priority disciplines emphasized).

 designations

-Source HRSA Data Warehouse — designated HPSAs As of 2025
+Source HRSA Data Warehouse, designated HPSAs As of 2026

-Source: HRSA Data Warehouse — Health Professional Shortage Areas (HPSA) + Medically Underserved Areas/Populations (MUA/P) HPSA primary-care, mental-health, and dental designations for Jackson County, KY · 2024 HRSA designation data updated quarterly; HPSA scores 0-25 (primary/mental) and 0-26 (dental); higher = greater shortage severity.
+Source: HRSA Data Warehouse, Health Professional Shortage Areas (HPSA) + Medically Underserved Areas/Populations (MUA/P) HPSA primary-care, mental-health, and dental designations for Jackson County, KY · 2026 HRSA designation data updated quarterly; HPSA scores 0-25 (primary/mental) and 0-26 (dental); higher = greater shortage severity.
 Coverage tiers from U.S. Census ACS PUMS + KFF state tracker.

 Frequently Asked Questions